-Congratulations on the enormous success of the U.S. International Kuo Shu Championship Tournament on July 23-25, 2021, in Hunt Valley, Maryland.
-This thirty-second Kuo Shu Federation Tournament confirms the timeless commitment to your vision of a competent refereed and competitor credentialed system.
+Congratulations on the enormous success of the U.S. International Kuo Shu Championship Tournament on July 30, 2022, in Hunt Valley, Maryland.
+This annual Kuo Shu Federation Tournament confirms the timeless commitment to your vision of a competent refereed and competitor credentialed system.
 Your nearly five-decade commitment to promoting Kuo Shu across five continents is a remarkable achievement.